The requirements for informed consent differ for exempt and non-exempt (Expedited or Full Board) research.

 Complete Waiver of Informed Consent

-- In some circumstances, the IRB may waive the requirement to obtain informed consent for research all together.
+- In some circumstances, the IRB may waive the requirement to obtain informed consent for research all together or may waive the requirement for some populations in the study.
 The IRB will need to find and document that specific conditions have been met in order to grant a full waiver.
 More information on these conditions can be found in our waiver or alteration of informed consent guidance.

 Exception for Screening, Recruiting, or Determining Eligibility